 During your time in Korea, you will want to travel to lots of different places.
 Some will be relatively straightforward to get to, but others won’t.

-The more you travel around Korea, the more important it is for you to know how to give directions in Korea.
+While it’s great to learn Korean, you may not have the time or means to right now.
+But the more you travel around Korea, the more important it is for you to know how to give directions in Korea.

 We’ll show you everything you need to know to make your time in Korea as smooth as possible!